pymanga/pyMANGA/ResourceLib/AboveGround/SolarRadiation/SolarRadiation.md

 # Value

 This factor is used to calculate the above-ground resources for the simulation.
-It is a float value between 0 and 1.
+It is a float value between 0 and 1, with 1 indicating no limitations and 0 indicating full limitations..

 # Details